GICTrade Hits 1-Day Volume of $17,251.18 (GICT)

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

 GICTrade’s launch date was March 31st, 2019.
 GICTrade’s total supply is 100,000,000 tokens and its circulating supply is 99,272,330 tokens.
+The official message board for GICTrade is medium.com/@gictradeio.
+GICTrade’s official website is www.gicindonesia.com.
 GICTrade’s official Twitter account is @gictradeio and its Facebook page is accessible here.
-GICTrade’s official website is www.gicindonesia.com.
-GICTrade’s official message board is medium.com/@gictradeio.

 Buying and Selling GICTrade

-It is usually not currently possible to purchase alternative cryptocurrencies such as GICTrade directly using U.S. dollars.
-Investors seeking to acquire GICTrade should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as GICTrade directly using US dollars.
+Investors seeking to trade GICTrade should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase GICTrade using one of the exchanges listed above.

 Receive News & Updates for GICTrade Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for GICTrade and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.